2012 Atlantic hurricane season: Hurricane Nadine

 A tropical wave developed into Tropical Depression Fourteen on September 10, while located about 885 mi west of Cape Verde.
 Initially, it moved west-northwest, intensifying into Tropical Storm Nadine early on September 12.
 During the next 24 hours, the storm intensified quickly, reaching winds of 70 mph by early on September 13; Nadine maintained this intensity for the next 36 hours.
 A break in the subtropical ridge caused the storm to curved northwestward, followed by a turn to the north on September 14.
 Later that day, the storm was upgraded to a hurricane.
 On September 15, it turned eastward to the north of the ridge.
 By the following day, Nadine began weakening and was downgraded to a tropical storm early on September 17.
 The storm then curved east-northeastward and eventually northeastward, posing a threat to the Azores.
 Although Nadine veered east-southeastward, it did cause relatively strong winds on the islands.

 Late on September 21, Nadine curved southward, shortly before degenerating into non-tropical low-pressure area.
 After moving into an area of more favorable conditions, it regenerated into Tropical Storm Nadine early on September 23.
 The storm then drifted and moved aimlessly in the northeastern Atlantic, turning west-northwestward on September 23 and southwestward on September 25.
 Thereafter, Nadine curved westward on September 27 and northwestward on September 28.
 During that five-day period, minimal change in intensity occurred, with Nadine remaining a weak to moderate tropical storm.
 However, by 1200 UTC on September 28, the storm re-strengthened into a hurricane.
 Slow intensification continued, with Nadine peaking with winds of 90 mph and a minimum barometric pressure of 978 mbar on September 30.
 Thereafter, Nadine began weakened after turning southward, and was downgraded to a tropical storm on October 1.
 The storm then curved southeastward and then east-northeastward ahead of a deep-layer trough.
 After strong wind shear and cold waters left Nadine devoid of nearly all deep convection, the storm transitioned into an extratropical cyclone at 0000 UTC on October 4, while located about 195 mi southwest of the central Azores.
 The low rapidly moved northeastward, degenerated into a trough of low pressure, and was absorbed by a cold front later that day.

+In Florida, two people drowned due to rip currents.